 Radiesse: Is one of the one of the longest lasting dermal fillers on the market today.
 It contains very smooth calcium-based microspheres suspended in a water-based gel.
 The calcium-based spheres are similar to the mineral in your bones and teeth.
 Radiesse replaces lost volume and lift needed to diminish signs of aging.
 It provides structure to eliminate hollow spots on the face and it stimulates the natural collagen to grow.
 This process continues for several months so the effects of Radiesse will last on average more than a year.
 This product is often used to enhance the cheeks and nose as well larger facial areas.
 Safe and effective when used by a qualified surgeon.

-Your best bet is to plan a consultation with a plastic facial surgeon to discuss what treatments would be best for you to achieve the look you desire.
+Your best bet is to plan a consultation with a facial plastic surgeon to discuss what treatments would be best for you to achieve the look you desire.